 “Some dogs are excellent at solving puzzles, and then you can get very creative with sliders and other complicated puzzle feeders,” says Mattison.
-“We even sometimes freeze treats inside a feeder puzzle for our Zoo dogs Herald and Mazie.
+“We even sometimes freeze treats inside a feeder puzzle for our Zoo dog Herald.
 For other dogs, a simple basic rubber toy with one hole to stick a treat in might be better.
 If your dog is new to this, start simple so they can gain confidence.”

 Dogs that chew might like raw bones, while others might prefer a tug game with you.

 If you want to make your own enrichment, cut-up fleece fabrics make good tug toys, or you can even make edible papier-mache feeders out of wet rice (wonton) paper, suggests Mattison.
 And don’t forget homemade dog biscuits in your holiday baking!

 Enrichments are a vital part of animal care at Point Defiance Zoo for their mental and physical wellbeing – make them a part of your pet’s life, too.
 Happy holidays!